nara-reddy112/file-upload-async/README.md

 4. Preprocess CSV to check for duplicates ad existing records

 ## WorkFlow
-1. User uploads a CSV file
+1. User uploads a CSV file OR text file
 2. File is uploaded into an S3 bucket and the url is POSTed to view
 3. The view calls the import_data function asynchronously
 4. The import_data function loads the file from S3 into tmp/